lindenb/jvarkit/docs/VcfBurdenMAF.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

-Variant in that VCF should have one and only one ALT allele.
-Use https://github.com/lindenb/jvarkit/wiki/VcfMultiToOneAllele if needed.

-### Output

-#### INFO column

- *  BurdenMAFCas : MAF cases
- *  BurdenMAFControls : MAF controls

-#### FILTER column

- *  BurdenMAFCas : MAF for cases  doesn't meet  user's requirements
- *  BurdenMAFControls : MAF for controls  doesn't meet  user's requirements
- *  BurdenMAFCaseOrControls : MAF for controls or cases  doesn't meet  user's requirements

-### see also

- *  VcfBurdenFilterExac
- *  VcfBurdenFisherH

 Variant in that VCF should have one and **only one** ALT allele.
 Use [https://github.com/lindenb/jvarkit/wiki/VcfMultiToOneAllele](https://github.com/lindenb/jvarkit/wiki/VcfMultiToOneAllele) if needed.

 ### Output